Terrorism in China: Xinjiang

 Xinjiang, literally "new frontier," is a provincial-level autonomous region situated in the northwest of the People's Republic of China.

 Media reports and scholarly studies of terrorism in contemporary China frequently focus on members of the largely Muslim Uyghur ethnic group, who are concentrated in the northwestern province of Xinjiang.

 Throughout its history, the region now known as Xinjiang was ruled intermittently by China.
-The local Uyghurs generally identify more closely with the cultures of Central Asia and have historically resisted attempts at assimilation to Han Chinese culture.
+The Turkic Uyghurs generally identify more closely with the cultures of Central Asia and have historically resisted attempts at assimilation into Han Chinese culture.

 From 1933 to 1934, Uyghurs founded a short-lived Islamic republic, and the Soviets supported Communist Uyghur rebels in the Ili Rebellion from 1944 to 1949 against the Republic of China and the Second East Turkestan Republic, before the Incorporation of Xinjiang into the People's Republic of China in 1949.
 After the Sino-Soviet split, the Soviet Union amassed troops on the Russian border with Xinjiang.
 They also bolstered "East Turkestan" separatist movements, which received moral and material support from other regional militant groups.
 China accused the Soviets of engineering riots, and improved the military infrastructure there to combat it.

-In the 1980s, Chinese authorities relaxed some of its repressive policies against ethnic minorities, and loosened border controls which allowed Uyghurs to travel to the Mecca Pilgrimage.
-During this period, some Uyghurs came into contact with radical Islamist groups operating in Central Asia and Pakistan, while others studied in Quranic schools associated with Islamist movements.
-The increase in fundamentalism has been linked to the Islamic revival of the 1980s, following Deng Xiaoping's political reforms which sought to reduce the suppression of religion, by way of the promotion of atheism, that was widespread during Mao's rule.
+In the 1980s, Chinese authorities relaxed some of their restrictive policies against ethnic minorities, and loosened border controls which allowed Uyghurs to travel to the Mecca Pilgrimage.
+During this period, some Uyghurs came into contact with radical Islamist groups operating in Central Asia and Afghanistan, while others studied in Quranic schools associated with Islamist movements.
+The increase in fundamentalism has been linked to the Islamic revival of the 1980s, following Deng Xiaoping's political reforms which sought to reduce the suppression of religion by promoting atheism, which was widespread during Mao's rule.
 Rémi Castets has commented that this led to a "more militant logic using Islam as an instrument for distinguishing Uyghur values from the non-clerical and atheistic values promoted by the Chinese authorities."
-Following the fall of the Soviet Union and the independence of the former Soviet republics in Central Asia, the Chinese government feared a resurgence of separatist movements, as well a spread of radical Islam in the region, which could destabilize its infrastructure in Xinjiang.
+Following the fall of the Soviet Union and the independence of the former Soviet republics in Central Asia, the Chinese government feared a resurgence of separatist movements, as well as the spread of radical Islam in the region, which could destabilize its infrastructure in Xinjiang.
 During this time, countries such as Kazakhstan and Kyrgyzstan offered asylum to Uyghur refugees, and recognition to groups pursuing independence.
 To combat this, the Beijing government settled border disputes and offered economic co-operation with the Central Asian republics through the Shanghai Co-operation Organization, and successfully persuaded these countries to ban Uyghur separatist groups residing there, as well as to extradite suspected Uyghur separatist refugees.